ghc/ghc/docs/users_guide/glasgow_exts.rst

 Implicit quantification
 -----------------------

 GHC performs implicit quantification as follows.
-At the top level (only) of user-written types, if and only if there is no explicit ``forall``, GHC finds all the type variables mentioned in the type that are not already in scope, and universally quantifies them.
+At the outermost level (only) of user-written types, if and only if there is no explicit ``forall``, GHC finds all the type variables mentioned in the type that are not already in scope, and universally quantifies them.
 For example,